Super Mario Bros 3: World 2-Quick Sand

 There’s a level in Super Mario Bros 3 that’s terrifying, and not just because it challenges literally every natural law that governs reality.
-Years after playing the game Mario All Stars on my parents' SNES, I can still recall the panic I experienced playing this level.
+Years after playing the game Super Mario All Stars on my parents' Super Nintendo Entertainment System (SNES), I can still recall the panic I experienced playing this level.
 I feel comfortable admitting this, I really haven’t experienced a comparable “scare” by a video-game until I played Resident Evil 7 and one of the molded poked its head out from around the corner.
 What game could possibly compare to arguably one of the most terrifying gaming experiences in the last ten years?

 The answer is of course Super Mario Bros 3.